bryanibit/blog.io/_posts/2018-10-17-Daily-English.md

 The similar is She turns me off means I don't find her attractive
 4. get away with
 How did you get away with that? 逃离脱身
 Most native speakers usually drop t when saying ge(t) away with
 5. put up with sb
 tolerate sb

+# TOFEL

+## Listening

+As the individual matures, that overt talking to oneself becomes covert talking to oneself, but thinking still shows up as a laryngeal habit.
+Thinking is identical with the activity of muscles.